APITube Help Center

 Is there an endpoint that lists every source?

 No. There is no directory endpoint that dumps the full source list — a plain /v1/sources route is intentionally not available.
 With half a million publishers, a list-all call would be unusable anyway.
-Instead, you look sources up by prefix with the suggest endpoint, filter your search to specific domains, or aggregate the sources inside a result set with facets.
-The three sections below cover each approach.
+Instead, you filter your search to a specific domain, or aggregate the sources inside a result set with facets.
+The two sections below cover each approach.

 How do I check whether a specific source is covered?